-CanNor’s Proactive Disclosure reports prior to March 2, 2010, can be found on the Indian and Northern Affairs Canada website.
+CanNor’s Proactive Disclosure reports prior to March 2, 2010, can be found on the Aboriginal Affairs and Northern Development Canada website.

 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality expenses for selected government officials.

-This web site provides information on the travel and hospitality expenses incurred within Indian and Northern Affairs Canada by the Minister, Parliamentary Secretary, and their exempt staff, and by senior level employees at the Deputy Minister, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.
+This web site provides information on the travel and hospitality expenses incurred within Aboriginal Affairs and Northern Development Canada by the Minister, Parliamentary Secretary, and their exempt staff, and by senior level employees at the Deputy Minister, Associate Deputy Minister, Assistant Deputy Minister, and equivalent levels.